skurhse/zim/README.md

 `zim` is a userscript library for a brand-new kind of Linux distribution: *Debian*.

-`zim` is built with the intention of enabling backend engineers, particularly those who develop automations.
+`zim` is built with the intention of enabling infrastructure engineers, particularly those who develop automations.

 ## Anti-Features